 If you’re like me, there will be a lot of baking going on within the next few weeks.
 I love baking Christmas cookies, pies and cakes.
 Here are some great tips I have learned and used.
 I hope they help you like they help me.

 *With cookie dough that must be rolled, it is much easier to handle after it has been in the refrigerator for about 10-30 minutes.
 This keeps the dough from sticking, even though it may be soft.
 If not done, the soft dough may require more flour and too much flour makes cookies hard and brittle.

 *Place on a floured board only as much dough as can be easily managed. *Flour the rolling pin slightly and roll lightly to desired thickness.

-*Place pans of sheets in upper third of oven.
+*Place pans of sheets in the upper third of the oven.

 *Watch cookies carefully while baking in order to avoid burned edges.

-*When sprinkling sugar on cookies, try putting it in salt shaker to save time.
+*When sprinkling sugar on cookies, try putting it in the salt shaker to save time.

 *To prevent soggy crust for custard pie, bake at a high temperature for about 10 minutes, and then finish baking at a low temp.